insects like black flies and mosquitoes can not tolerate garlic.

 Lavender oil, Tea tree oil, Vanilla, Black pepper (Picardin), Apple

 cider vinegar, Lemon oil + Eucalyptus, Garlic (Allicin)...

 garlic as an insect repellent is not new, It has been used for years to

 repel mosquitoes, ticks, fleas, and even black flies.

 The magic ingredient in garlic that makes it so effective is sulfur.

-a perfect product for families to use in their backyards.
+product for families to use in their backyards.

 Garlic-coated plants keep mosquitoes and flies out of the area.